batchku/dranimate/readme.md

 * Known areas for improvement
   - GIF recording: make gif from recorded positions instead of realtime gif recording
   - Puppet editor: make editor area resizable / responsive
-  - Puppet recording: iron out bug where recording tries to catch up (appears as visual glitch)
   - Start / Stop master render loop where appropriate: currently the render loop is always on
   - Put SLIC algorithm in web worker: currently it blocks the main thread, causing the loader to not appear
 * Infamous old issues: https://github.com/cmuartfab/dranimate-browser/issues/3